prankapple/Unbonzify_virus/README.md

 # Unbonzify_virus
-Unbonzify_virus is a joke pc virus made in python
+Unbonzify_virus is a joke pc virus made in python.
+The unbonzify.zip contains the actual executable